Contents

 What is Ecstasy?

-Ecstasy is the common street name for 3,4-methylenedioxymethamphetamine (MDMA), a psychoactive drug known for its stimulant and hallucinogenic properties.
-It's classified under Schedule I of the Controlled Substances Act in many countries, indicating it has a high potential for abuse and no accepted medical use.
+Ecstasy, or MDMA (3,4-methylenedioxymethamphetamine), is a popular psychoactive drug known for its stimulant and hallucinogenic effects.
+It’s classified as a Schedule I substance, meaning it has a high potential for abuse and no accepted medical use.

 Why is Ecstasy Addictive?